Tagalog language: Taglish (Englog)

 Taglish and Englog are names given to a mix of English and Tagalog.
 The amount of English vs. Tagalog varies from the occasional use of English loan words to changing language in mid-sentence.
 Such code-switching is prevalent throughout the Philippines and in various languages of the Philippines other than Tagalog.

 Code-mixing also entails the use of foreign words that are "Filipinized" by reforming them using Filipino rules, such as verb conjugations.
 Users typically use Filipino or English words, whichever comes to mind first or whichever is easier to use.

-City-dwellers are more likely to do this.
+Urbanites are the most likely to speak like this.

 The practice is common in television, radio, and print media as well.
 Advertisements from companies like Wells Fargo, Wal-Mart, Albertsons, McDonald's and Western Union have contained Taglish.

 Cognates with other Philippine languages

-Austronesian comparison chart
+Comparisons with Austronesian languages

 Below is a chart of Tagalog and a number of other Austronesian languages comparing thirteen words.